Mike Rogers (Maryland politician)

-Early life and career
+Early life

 Rogers was born in Detroit on February 20, 1964.
 He attended Hillcrest High School in Dalzell, South Carolina, and graduated from New Hanover High School in Wilmington, North Carolina, in 1982.

+Career

+Early career

 Rogers served in the U.S. Army Medical Service Corps from 1986 to 2015, serving in positions ranging from platoon leader to brigade commander and retiring at the rank of colonel.
 He had deployments 32 countries including combat deployments in Somalia, Saudi Arabia, Kuwait, Iraq, and Afghanistan; and his service awards include the Bronze Star, Legion of Merit with Oak Leaf Cluster, and Defense Superior Service Medal.
 Since retiring from the Army, he has served as a member of the Military Officers Association of America board of directors from 2012 to 2018 and has coached football at the Severn Athletic Club for five seasons.

-Political career
+Political involvement

 Maryland House of Delegates

 In January 2018, Rogers announced his candidacy for the Maryland House of Delegates in District 32.
 The district was targeted by the Maryland Republican Party and the Republican State Leadership Committee, who had hoped to defeat the Maryland Democratic Party's supermajority in the legislature.
 He won the Democratic primary, placing third in a field of seven candidates and receiving 18.4 percent of the vote, and defeated his Republican challengers in the general election with 19.9 percent of the vote.